 What does the adoption include?

 All kinds of great stuff!
-Our adoption includes: spay/neuter, microchip, license, first set of vaccines, de-wormer and a free health exam.
+Our adoption includes: spay/neuter, microchip, Fresno City dog license (if applicable), first set of vaccines, de-wormer and a free health exam.
 Many times there can be additional charges for booster vaccines or treatments.

 Why do the prices sometimes vary?

 As a nonprofit humane society, we rely on donations and adoption fees to assist with the care of our animals.
 Variable pricing on our highly adoptable animals allows us to house and assist the less adoptable ones while they wait for a new home.
 These funds also help to pay for puppy and kitten formula for the orphaned, medications for the sick and veterinary procedures for the injured.

 Why do we have to pay so much for dogs and cats when you’re probably going to euthanize them anyway?

 To properly care for the animals, as well as abide by state laws, certain services must be performed and are quite expensive.

 Why can I not adopt over the phone?

 Our goal is permanent home placement.
 If at all possible, it is better to adopt in person to make sure that this is the right fit for everyone.

 Why can’t you put more than an hour hold on dogs?

 We would not want an animal to miss an opportunity to find a home if the prospective owner does not show up within the hour.
 Please work with a staff member or manager if there are other circumstances that need to be considered for your adoption.